Gaza hospital bombed as EU leaders spoke

 Von der Leyen said: "We're also expressing to Israeli authorities that providing water to Gaza is essential — this is a basic human right".

-In practical terms, von der Leyen's officials were on the ground in Egypt trying to organise the first two aid flights to Gaza later this week.
+In practical terms, von der Leyen's officials were on the ground in Egypt trying to organise the first two aid flights to Gaza later this week to bring in medicine and hygiene kits.

 They were also trying to help evacuate EU nationals and other internationals from Gaza, but not Palestinians.